 You will lead the activation plans for brand and product initiatives, and take full responsibility for all earned media activation (e.g. through influencer marketing and media relationship-building).

 There will be some, more traditional, PR activities involved (crisis management, consumer affairs, product communication - B2B and B2C).

-This company represents a well-known and fun international brand.
-They are located on the Auckland CBD fringe.
+This company is located on the Auckland CBD fringe.
 You'll get a competitive salary plus the opportunity to earn extra from a bonus scheme and additional perks.

 If you think this sounds like you, please click Apply via Email quoting reference #5890SP.